networknt/light-doc/content/en/deployment/linux_service.md

 ### Securing an init.d service

-When executed as root, as is the case when the root is being used to start an init.d service, the default executable script will run the application as the user which owns the jar file.
-You should never run a light-4j application as root so your application’s jar file should never be owned by root.
+When executed as a root, as is the case when the root is being used to start an init.d service, the default executable script will run the application as the user which owns the jar file.
+You should never run a light-4j application as a root, thus, your application’s jar file should never be owned by the root.
 Instead, create a specific user to run your application and use chown to make it the owner of the jar file.
 For example:

 ```
 chown bootapp:bootapp your-app.jar